aaronzberger/CMU_VoxelNet/README.md

 Specify hyperparameters in the [`config.json`](https://github.com/aaronzberger/CMU_VoxelNet/blob/7f730eacae1f024400f4b245f0b241321bdf8e07/config.json) file.

+Here are some hyperparameters you may wish to change:
-The training module saves the visualizations of X examples every E epochs, where X is the `num_viz` variable, and E is the `viz_every` variable in the `config.json` file.
+- `viz_every`: the code saves the visualizations of `num_viz` examples every `viz_every` epochs.
+- `num_viz`: how many examples to save every `viz_every` epochs.
+- `save_every`: the code saves the model state dictionary every `save_every` epochs into the `save` folder.
+- `resume_from`: if you wish to resume training, set this to the epoch number to resume from.
+It will look in the `save` folder for the model state dictionary, so look there to see which state dictionaries you have available to resume from.

 ## Visualization
 Once you've run the training module, your `CMU_VoxelNet` folder will have a `viz` folder inside.
 This folder will contain files named like `epochXXXpclXXXXXX.npz`.